Ferryistaken/website/_posts/custom-gtk-theme/2020-09-15-custom-gtk3-theme.markdown

 ---
 # How to set a custom GTK theme for each application
 ## TL;DR
-**Create a custom dekstop entry which launches the program with custom environment variables**
+**Create a custom desktop entry which launches the program with custom environment variables**
 ### Continue reading if you have no idea how to do that and you want to cry
 The general process is:
 1. Create a custom desktop application entry for the app(or copy the default one under `/usr/share/applications/<application-name>.desktop`) under `~/.local/share/applications/`
 2. Open the file you just copied/created with your favorite editor (_or be a man and open it in vim /s_)
 3. Locate the line where it says `Exec:` and then the name of the program.
-4. Add `env GTK_THEME=<theme name>` right after `Exec:` and put a space after it. ⚠️ Add the name of the theme, not the path to it. _(Don't ask me how much throubleshooting it took me to find out)_
+4. Add `env GTK_THEME=<theme name>` right after `Exec:` and put a space after it. ⚠️ Add the name of the theme, not the path to it. _(Don't ask me how much troubleshooting it took me to find out)_
 5. Kill all instances of the program, then relaunch it(with an application launcher, not from the command line)
 6. The program should have the theme specified in it.
 If it doesn't it's because one of these x things:
     1. You don't have the theme specified installed